Breastfeeding can be a painful experience when your little one refuses to latch deeply. Learn what to do when baby pulls back to a shallow latch.

 1. Nurse your baby reclined

 A simple trick is to nurse her reclined.
 Sit on a recliner or a chair that allows you to lie down at a slight angle.
 Then, place her on top to nurse, using gravity to help her develop a deep latch.
-And since milk won’t be gushing out at this angle, she’ll feel less inclined to slip back to a shallow one.
+And since milk won’t be gushing out at this angle, she might feel less inclined to slip back to a shallow one.

 2. Hand express or pump beforehand

-The shower is a perfect place to hand express milk, what with no cleanup to deal with and the warmth of the shower to help.
+The shower is a perfect place to hand express milk, with no cleanup to deal with and the warmth of the shower to help.
 Or, you can also pump for a few minutes on each breast to help ease the engorgement that could be contributing to your baby’s shallow latch.

 3. Use the exaggerated c-hold position